University of the Western Cape UWC Undergraduate Application Forms 2023-2024

 - ENTRY REQUIREMENTS – Entry requirements are the minimum academic standards that the University requires in order to consider you for entry into one of our degree programmes.
 Meeting the requirements does not guarantee you a place.
 Competition for most of our degrees is high and demand for places generally exceeds the number of places available.
 Final selection is made subject to the availability of places, academic results and other entry requirements where applicable.

 - FEES AND FUNDING – Our fees section provides a list of the average tuition fees for the first year of study according to degree https://www.uwc.ac.za/Pages/AllProgrammes.aspx.
-(Fees indicated are for the 2021-2022 Academic year and is subject to change in 2021-2022).
-Online quotations and or pro-forma invoices for both tuition and residence fees are available at https://quote.uwc.ac.za/default.
+(Fees indicated are for the 2021-2023 Academic year and are subject to change in 2021-2023).
+Online quotations and or Pro-forma invoices for both tuition and residence fees are available at https://quote.uwc.ac.za/default.
 Applications for the National Student Financial Aid Scheme (NSFAS) are not handled by the University.
 Please click here https://my.nsfas.org.za/mynsfas/selfservice.html to access the NSFAS website and apply direct.

 STEP 1 – APPLY Now